HelsinkiTypeStudio/hts-x/README.md

 ## fork and pull request in browser

-(0. assuming you have a Github account)
+(assuming you have a Github account)

 1. **Fork** the repository